What to do, why and when

 | Well-being | More balance, harmony and wellness; less anxiety |

-1.4 Your brain, mindfulness and proactive health
+1.5 Your brain, mindfulness and proactive health

 Better physical health supports good brain health (Better brain health) and good brain health supports better physical health (The brain’s role in good health).

-The brain’s influence is usually at a subconscious level but you do have some conscious control.
+The brain’s influence is usually at a subconscious level, but you do have some conscious control.
 For example, you can teach yourself to become a Positive thinker.
-You can also use “mindfulness” to become more alert;
+You can also use “mindfulness” to become more alert; to think more clearly; to focus better on the task at hand; and to improve your situational awareness – Mindfulness.

-1.5 Health and happiness
+1.6 Health and happiness

 Studies show a direct correlation between health and happiness (Reference: “Health is the Secret to Happiness” on Psychology Today’s website).
 This works two ways – being healthy contributes to being happy, and being happy contributes to good health [Harvard Health Publishing].

 Of course, being happy means different things to different people.
 For some it means experiencing pleasure or enjoyment.
 For others it means contentment or emotional well-being.
 Others need purpose and meaning in their life, so they have a sense of fulfilment or satisfaction.
-Proactive health is important for all these different ‘types of happiness’

 1.7 Ageing well

 Some people maintain a very good quality-of-life well into their later years – they remain healthy, physically robust and mentally sharp; they retain their mobility, vitality and feel good, sometimes great.
-Others are not so lucky.
-Some become frail and lose their independence, often far too young.
-But … is it “luck”?
-Genetics plays a role, although the difference is more often the result of lifestyle choices made many years earlier.
-Knowing more about proactive health will help you make the right choices.

 When researching the key to ageing well, it became clear that there was no need for a specific section on ageing in the Proactive Health Guide.
-This is because what is needed to age well is exactly what is needed for proactive health – adopting and sustaining the health practices explained for each age group: 20s; 30s; 40s; 50s; 60s; 70s; 80s and 90s.
+This is because what is needed to age well is exactly what is needed for proactive health – adopting and sustaining the health practices suggested for each age group: 20s; 30s; 40s; 50s; 60s; 70s; 80s and 90s.